 Address: 129 Rue de Grenelle, 75007 Paris, France

-Les Invalides is a group of buildings in Paris that served as a military hospital and retirement home for wounded soldiers, and now house museums and monuments relating to the military history of France.
+Les Invalides is a group of buildings in Paris that served as a military hospital and retirement home for wounded soldiers and now houses museums and monuments relating to the military history of France.

-The site was originally built under the orders of King Louis XIV, as a hospital and retirement home for wounded and retired soldiers.
+The site was initially built under the orders of King Louis XIV as a hospital and retirement home for wounded and retired soldiers.
 It was the first of its kind in the world and was expanded on by Napoleon Bonaparte.

 3. Imperial War Museum

 Address: Lambeth Rd, London SE1 6HZ, United Kingdom